jaredly/unison.rs/js/Readme.md

   - and then showing what the values were when it was executed.
   - not totally sure how to keep track of it, but it's super cool.
   - would also be nice to have a format where the rust runtime could also do the jig.

+AUDIT
+- ir_exec -- ok, added a bunch of clones that might be extraneous

+Once it's working, trying changing some `clone`s back to `slice`s